LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/reporting-post-conversation-survey.md

 date: 2019-01-15 13:14:02 +0000

 ---
-## Reporting for post conversation survey
+## Reporting for Post Conversation Survey

 The post conversation survey enables brands to both collect feedback and measure their success from the consumers after conversations have taken place.The survey is delivered in a conversational experience to drive higher completion rates and provide consumers with the best experience possible.